A physical model for efficient ranking in networks: Materials and methods

 \subsection{Statistical significance of ranks}

-We compute a standard left-tailed $p$-value for the statistical significance of the ranks $s^*$ by comparing the ground state energy~\eqref{eq:groundstateE} of the real network $A$ with the null distribution of ground state energies of an ensemble of edge direction-randomized networks $\tilde A$.
+We compute a standard left-tailed $p$-value for the statistical significance of the ranks $s^*$ by comparing the ground state energy Eq.~\eqref{eq:groundstateE} of the real network $A$ with the null distribution of ground state energies of an ensemble of networks $\tilde A$ drawn from the null model where $\bar{A}_{ij}$ is kept fixed, but the direction of each edge is randomized.

-In practice, this $p$-value is estimated by drawing many samples from the null distribution by randomizing the edge directions of $A$ to produce $\tilde A$, computing the ranks $\tilde{s}^*$ from~\eqref{eq:linearsystSR}, and then computing the ground state energy~\eqref{eq:groundstateE} of each.
+In practice, this $p$-value is estimated by drawing many samples from the null distribution by randomizing the edge directions of $A$ to produce $\tilde A$, computing the ranks $\tilde{s}^*$ from Eq.~\eqref{eq:linearsystSR}, and then computing the ground state energy Eq.~\eqref{eq:groundstateE} of each.